heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/README.md

 As you have seen in previous courses, applications communicate with each other using application protocols.

-In this course, you will learn how to program your own TCP and UDP clients and servers/emitters and receivers in Java.
+In this course, you will learn how to implement such communication by programming your own TCP and UDP clients and servers (or emitters and receivers) in Java.

 This will allow you to create your own network applications, such as a chat server, a file server, a web server, a real-time multiplayer game server, etc.

+In other words, now that you understand how application protocols work, you will learn how to put them into practice using TCP and UDP in Java.

 In a nutshell, at the end of this course, you will be able to: